• Santé et bien-être

 3. The health consequences of a lack of water

-We have seen that lack of water causes a number of symptoms, but what are the consequences for your body and your health?
+We have seen that a lack of water causes a number of symptoms, but what are the consequences for your body and your health?

 3.1.
 Immediate effects